-Sam Sample's performance on the numerical component of this test suggests that he has an above average level of ability to understand numerical concepts, compared to the chosen reference group.
-The score he obtained on this test indicates that his level of numerical reasoning ability is likely to exceed that of many staff in general level employment.
-He has demonstrated an ability to accurately perceive the logical patterns and relationships between numbers, to be able to understand the rules that govern these patterns and deduce the logical consequences of them.
+Sam Sample's performance on the numerical component of this test suggests that he has an 'above average' level of ability to understand numerical concepts, compared to the chosen reference group.
+The score he obtained on this test indicates that his level of numerical reasoning ability is likely to exceed that of many graduate calibre staff.
+He has demonstrated an ability to accurately perceive the logical patterns and relationships between numbers, to understand the rules that govern these patterns and deduce the logical consequences of them.
+In a broader context, this suggests that he has a fairly good level of understanding of numbers and how they are related to each other, and an ability to grasp relatively complex numerical/mathematical concepts.

-In a broader context, this suggests that Sam Sample has a fairly good level of understanding of numbers and how they are related to each other, and an ability to grasp relatively complex numerical/mathematical concepts.
-He has demonstrated an ability to work with numbers in quite a logical and rational way, to carry out numerical operations fairly accurately and to solve reasonably complex numerical problems.
-This suggests that he should be able to cope with the demands of most general level jobs that require working with numbers, without difficulty.
-Moreover, with appropriate training he should have a sufficient level of numerical ability to be able to acquire higher level numerical skills.
+Sam Sample has demonstrated an ability to work with numbers in quite a logical and rational way; to be able to fairly accurately carry out reasonably complex numerical operations and to be able to solve relatively complex numerical problems.
+This suggests that he should be able to cope with the demands of most graduate level jobs that require working with numbers, without undue difficulty.
+Moreover, he would be expected to have a more than sufficient level of numerical ability to be able to benefit from further relevant training in this area.